ibm-build-lab/cloud-pak-sandboxes/terraform/cp4app/README.md

 This Cloud Pak requires an Entitlement Key.
 It can be retrieved from https://myibm.ibm.com/products-services/containerlibrary.

-Edit the `./my_variables.auto.tfvars` file to define the `entitled_registry_user_email` variable and optionally the variable `entitled_registry_key` of save the entitlement key in the file `entitlement.key`.
+Edit the `./my_variables.auto.tfvars` file to define the `entitled_registry_user_email` variable and optionally the variable `entitled_registry_key` or save the entitlement key in the file `entitlement.key`.
 The IBM Cloud user email address is required in the variable `entitled_registry_user_email` to access the IBM Cloud Container Registry (ICR), set the user email address of the account used to generate the Entitlement Key.

 For example: